briansdenny/briandenny.net-site/content/authors/admin/_index.md

 email: ''

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---

 Brian Denny is a Senior Technical Writer at Consensus Cloud Solutions, Inc. and an Editor at the University of Michigan.
-In addition to technical writing and academic editing, his interests and experience include creating and editing adult-learner curriculum, classroom teaching, coaching (1-on-1 or group), data collection and statistical analysis, qualitative research, and publishing.
+His professional experience includes creating and editing adult-learner curriculum, classroom teaching, coaching (1-on-1 or group), data collection and statistical analysis, qualitative research, and publishing.
 {style="text-align: justify;"}